ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ```
 quit;
 ```
-Now we need to configure the `slave` configuration in the same way as we did with the master.
+Now we need to configure the `replica` configuration in the same way as we did with the source database.
 Edit file `/etc/mysql/my.cnf` and append the following lines to `[mysqld]` block.
 ```
 server-id       = 2
 relay-log       = /var/log/mysql/mysql-relay-bin.log
 log_bin         = /var/log/mysql/mysql-bin.log
 binlog_do_db    = wordpress
 ```
-The new entry, `relay-log`, is a set of log files created by a slave during replication.
+The new entry, `relay-log`, is a set of log files created by a replica during replication.
 It's the same format as the binary log, containing a record of events that affect the data or structure; thus, mysqlbinlog can be used to display its contents.

 Restart MySQL.
 ```